fengw/datasciencecoursera/Course3/courseProject/CodeBook.md

 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

 ## Clean Data
-datafile: "*cleandata_ExtractedMeanStdMeasurements.csv*"
+Datafile: "*cleandata_ExtractedMeanStdMeasurements.csv*"
-The data set created from *run_analysis.r*, which include the mean and std measurement extracted from orignal data set for each acivity and subject.
-It has *10299,68* dimension which incidates that it's the subset of the original dataset (*10299,561*).
-The first column is **subject ID**, second column name is **activity label**, and other columns are extracted measurement names.
+The data set created from *run_analysis.r*, which includes the mean and std measurement extracted from orignal data set for each acivity and subject.
+It has dimension (*10299,68*) dimension which incidates that it's the subset of the original dataset (*10299,561*).
+The first column is **subjectid**, second column name is **activityname**, and other columns are extracted measurement names that have "-mean" or "-std" as required.

 ## Tidy Data
-datafile: "*tidydata_ActivitySubjectAveragedMeasurements.csv*"
+Datafile: "*tidydata_ActivitySubjectAveragedMeasurements.csv*"
-The data set created from *run_analysis.r*, which include the average measurement for each subject and activity across all measurements available for the subject and activity.
+The data set created from *run_analysis.r*, which includes the average measurement for each subject and activity across all measurements available for the subject and activity.
-It has *180,68* dimension which incidates that is consistent with total number of subjects (30) and activity (6).
+It has dimension(*180,68*) which is consistent with total number of subjects (30) times activity (6).
 The first column is **subject ID**, second column name is **activity label**, and other columns are the same measurement names as in clean data.